 Final assessment and disbursement of award payments are contingent on students completing the application, including submitting all required supporting documentation within the required timelines.
 No financial aid funds will be released without copies of all supporting documents with full, accurate and complete information as specified.
 If students do not submit these documents on time (no later than Feb.
-26, 2016), the students are responsible for any costs incurred such as service charges or other penalties.
+28, 2020), the students are responsible for any costs incurred such as service charges or other penalties.
 Below is a list of required information and documentation.

-service charges or other penalties.
-Below is a list of required information and documentation.
-Document Due Date Copy of 2015-2016 government student financial assistance Notice of Assessment listing the actual (not estimated) amount of funding Copy of 2015-2016 government student financial assistance application Student and spouse/partner completed and signed Declaration and Consent Form Copy of parents' 2014 income tax notices of assessment Copy of parents' 2014 income tax returns, if filing split incomes Copy of Spouse/Partner's 2014 income tax notice of assessment ] Copy of Spouse/Partner's loan repayment documents, if applicable Copy of student's computer receipt, if applicable.
-Receipts that do not have students' full names will not be processed.
-August 4 and final paystub: Copy of moving expenses receipts, if applicable.
-Receipts that do not have students' full names will not be processed.
-Copy of child care expense document, if claimed (i.e. a bill or a signed letter from the child care provider September 8, 2015 with child's name on it) Copy of student's summer earnings final pay stub showing gross summer earnings Copy of student's end-of-April paystub, if student also worked for the same company between January 1 and April 30, 2015 Copy of student's rental agreement for Sept 2015 to April 2016 (First-year and new transfer students, upper-year students applying for the first time) Copy of pre-law government student loans documents, if applicable (New transfer students) Copy of government student loans documents for previous law school years, if applicable Other supporting documentation for special requests and consideration Copy of January or February 2016 bank statement to receive interest payment on interest-free loan February 26, 2016 Submit all supporting documents for the financial aid application and copies of receipts for allowable Submit as expenses.
-Receipts must include students' full names.
-Receipts that do not have students' full names will not be processed. possible.
-Last date for submission
+INCOME TAX NOTICES OF ASSESSMENT DUE DATE 2019-20 Enrolment New Aid Applicant Previous Aid Applicant Year 1 g 1 '/ 2016 2017 Submit the same as a new aid applicant Year 2 Submit 2016, 2017 and 2018 tax year notices from each parent & your spouse/partner No notices to submit, the prior parental and spouse/partner contributions will be used August 5 Year 3 Submit 2018 tax year notices from each parent & your spouse/partner OTHER DOCUMEN NTS DUE DATE Copy of 2019-2020 go overnment student financ ial assistance application Copy of 2019-2020 government student financial assistance Notice of Assessment listing the actual (not estimated) amount of funding August 5, and final paystub due September 6, 2019 Student and spouse/partner completed and signed Declaration and Consent Form Copy of Spouse/Partner's loan repayment documents, if applicable Copy of student's computer receipt, if applicable .
+Copy of student's computer receipt, if applicable.
+Copy of child care expense document, if claimed (i.e. a bill or a signed letter from the child care provider with child's name on it) Copy of student's summer earnings final pay stub showing gross summer earnings Copy of student's end-of-April paystub, if student also worked for the same company between January 1 and April 30, 2019 Copy of student's rental agreement for Sept 2019 to April 2020 First-year and new transfer students, upper-year students applying for the first time Copy of pre-law government student loans documents, if applicable New transfer students Copy of government student loans documents for previous law school years, if applicable Other supporting documentation for special requests and consideration Copy of January or February 2020 bank statement to receive interest payment on interest-free loan December 13, 2019 Submit all supporting documents for the financial aid application and copies of receipts for allowable expenses.
+Receipts must include the student's full names.
+Receipts that do not have the student's full names will not be processed.
+Submit as soon as possible.
+Last date for submission is December 13, 2019